studersi/test-4/tutorial-4/README.md

 $> getssl --create christian-folini.ch
 ...
 ```
-The script will create a file tree when called with this parameter.
+This tells the script to create a file tree.
 These are the folders and files being created:

 ```bash
 .getssl